-This book project is going to analyse various alternative forms of co-living in Germany, from rural to urban environments, from open communities to closed communes.
-It is intended to show different practical cases with its strengths and flaws, but without judging their values.
+This book project is going to document various alternative forms of co-living in Germany, from rural to urban environments, from open communities to closed communes.
+It is intended to show different practical cases in their individual expressions, without judging them.

 As this book is focussing on the German market, all further material will only be available in German language.

 Originally, the field work for this book was planned for May to July of 2020.
 But due to the Covid19 lockdowns travelling to the countries of Paraguay, Brazil, Uruguay and Argentina was not possible in this time.
 As my field work is depending also of harvest times of the yerba I have to postpone this project to 2021.